S09 - Sagittarius

 The case that breaks the simple model and therefore reveals what the model actually is.

-Bukowski went through the descent - the drinking, the post office, the poverty, the absolute refusal of every framework that would have made the life more bearable by making it less honest - and came out the other side still drinking, still in the same circumstances, apparently unchanged.
+Bukowski went through the descent, the drinking, the post office, the poverty, the absolute refusal of every framework that would have made the life more bearable by making it less honest, and came out the other side still drinking, still in the same circumstances, apparently unchanged.
 No conversion.
 No mission with a name.
-No arrow aimed at a visible new horizon.

 But the writing.
-The writing is the held-up truth.
-The poems and the novels are Bukowski taking what he found in the basement - the specific texture of failure and desire and the aging body and the horse racing and the women and the cheap rooms - and holding it up and saying: this is what is actually here.
+The writing is the held up truth.
+Taking what he found in the basement, the specific texture of failure and desire and the aging body and the horse racing and the cheap rooms, and saying: this is what is actually here.
 Not what should be here.
-Not what the framework says is here.
 What is actually here.
 In this room.
 In this body.
 On this particular Tuesday.

 The Sagittarius function operating without the conversion narrative.
 The excavation without the mission announcement.
 The arrow aimed straight down into the ordinary terrible specific truth of what it is like to be alive without money or status or the consolation of a story that makes it mean something grand.